 2. Start the conversation – HairConfirm® Hair Drug Test

 A child isn’t likely to be the one to broach the subject of drugs, so it will be up to you to pick a time and make sure both you and your child are comfortable.
-Many teens use drugs to self-medicate because of various problems they are having, so talk about how they are doing emotionally, too.
+Many teens use drugs to self-medicate because of various problems they are having, so talk about how they are doing emotionally.

 The best-case scenario is to make drugs a natural topic to talk about so you can do it multiple times.
 The more comfortable you can make the conversation, the easier it will be to get insights into your child’s thoughts about them and their experiences with these substances.
+If you assume your child is taking drugs you can also give them a drug test from a drug test company near you such as teen drug and alcohol test Orlando, Florida.
+Blood tests are way more accurate than urine as many urine tests can be cheated.

 The key to these conversations is that everyone involved gets a chance to speak while the others listen.
 Your child will have opinions about drugs and may even have some personal anecdotes to share about them.
 Be supportive and encourage them to share what they have to say without being confrontational or judgemental.